No wonder the inmates took over the asylum. No one else would have them.

 It makes for some heady stuff.
 Think Pablo Picasso offers much of a challenge?
 Sure, he intimidates museum visitors, even as they line up down the block to see him.
 Sure, confronted by his women, one hardly knows where to stand or how to look.
 Faced with Malevich's off-center squares, however, one may not even know which end is up.
 Curators still puzzle over how best to hang them.
 The paintings seem to belong not just in another room from Cubism, but in another time.

 Indeed, in the 1960s and 1970s, with geometry everywhere, they came as an inspiration.
-Long before Robert Mangold dedicated himself to white, before Ad Reinhardt or Josef Albers paint their monochrome, concentric squares, Malevich paints white upon white.
+Long before Robert Mangold dedicated himself to white, before Ad Reinhardt paints his black paintings or Josef Albers his concentric squares, Malevich paints white upon white.
 Tilted shapes descend on museum walls like a shaft of light, as ecstatically as florescent bulbs from Dan Flavin.
 They remove a distinction between painted image and object, as neatly as Ellsworth Kelley's crafted shapes.
 The unsettle the contrast between frame as boundary and frame as one more element of drawing, as fixedly as Frank Stella.